learn-co-students/js-jquery-stop-propogation-lab-v-000/README.md

 Ideally, we want to be able to click on the lights and only have that specific light change value.
 Your job is to edit the code in `js/script.js` to fix up the existing code.

-There are tests to make sure that you're on the right track!
+Currently, three tests fail.
+These tests check to see that the click event on the light fixture isn't fired when you click on an individual light.
+You'll want to make sure to pass all the tests.